sanjujohn8055/portfolio-for-content-management-sytem/docs/PHASE_1_SUBMISSION.md

 - **Deployment:**
   - Cloud deployment setup and configuration
   - Production testing and monitoring setup
-- **Academic Preparation:**
+- **Knowledge Integration:**
-  - Exam preparation using course materials and additional resources
   - Review of concepts learned during project development
   - Integration of practical experience with theoretical knowledge
+  - Documentation of lessons learned and best practices
 - **Documentation:**
   - Final documentation and submission preparation
   - Reflection on learning outcomes and challenges overcome